 - April 2018 update: I’ve now added a weekly meal planner printable to my newsletter!
 Sign up to get that in addition to the week’s worth of lunch + snack meal prep.

-Need Some Meal Prep Inspiration?
+Need Some Easy Meal Prep Ideas?

 This chipotle chicken meal prep 4 ways is simple but changes slightly between each dish so you don’t have to eat the same exact lunch 4 days in a row without having to do additional work!